Krzysztof Czarniecki

-Krzyszt of Czarniecki of the Łodzia coat of arms (b. ca. 1564, d.
+Krzysztof Czarniecki of the Łodzia coat of arms (b. ca. 1564, d.
 1636) was a Polish nobleman and starosta of Żywiec.

 He was son of Jan Czarniecki.
-Krzyszt had two brothers: Marcin and Olbracht.
+Krzysztof had two brothers: Marcin and Olbracht.
 Krzysztof was born around 1564.

 As a soldier he fought under Jan Zamoyski in the battle of Byczyna and in Livonia.

 He was married twice: firstly to Krystyna Rzeszowska, and secondly to N. Brzostowska.
 From his first marriage, he had ten children: Piotr, Wojciech, Stanisław, Paweł, Tomasz, Stefan, Dobrogost, Franciszek, Marcin and Katarzyna.